envato/jwt_signed_request/README.md

 ## Verifying Requests

-Please make sure you have added your verification keys to the key store.
+Please make sure you have added your verification keys to the appropriate key store.
 Doing so will allow the server to verify requests signed by different signing keys.

 ## Using Rails